clusterlib/clusterlib/doc/user_guide.rst

 1. A *main program* who performs some useful computations and accept some parameters.
-2. A *submission script*, e.g. a bash script, where you define the resource needed by the jobs such the maximal duration and the maximal required memory.
+2. A *submission script*, e.g. a bash script, where you define the resource needed by the jobs such as the maximal duration and the maximal required memory.
 3. A *launching script* which will coordinate your submission scripts and and *main program* to perform all the required computations.